 Due to excellent heat and corrosion resistant properties, thermosets are used in a variety of end-markets and applications.
 Many engineers and designers look to implement thermoset plastics into a challenging product design due to thermosets’ excellent dimensional and chemical stability when exposed to heat and high operating temperatures.

 Theoretically, the entire molded thermoset part can be a giant, single molecule.
 In a sense, curing a thermoset is like cooking an egg or baking a cake.
-Once it is cooked, reheating does not cause melting or disfiguration, so it cannot be remolded.
+Once an egg has been cooked, reheating does not cause melting or disfiguration, and the cooked egg cannot revert to its original physical state as a yoke.
+Once a thermoset is cured, the material or molded part cannot be grinded and reprocessed or remolded.